zsteinkamp/steinkamp.us/pages/posts/2006-02-28-potty-time-excellent.md

 unused for several weeks.
 I also decided to purchase a potty turtleneck that some people on the list talked about.
 A potty turtleneck is a nifty little accessory (like a toilet seat cozy) that takes the chill out of the BBLP.
-The turtleneck was made by some nice ladies at <a href='http://theecstore.com/'>The EC Store</a>.
+The turtleneck was made by some nice ladies at [The EC Store](http://theecstore.com/).
 "EC" stands for elimination communication - another name for infant potty training.